28Chandan/Employee-Registration-Management-System-without-3Tier-Architecture-/README.md

 - Better scalability and reusability
 - Clean project structure

+---

 ## 📁 Tech Stack

-- **Frontend:** ASP.NET Web Forms, HTML5, CSS3, JavaScript, jQuery, knockout JS
+- **Frontend:** ASP.NET Web Forms, HTML5, CSS3, JavaScript, jQuery
 - **Backend:** C#, ASP.NET Web Forms, ADO.NET
 - **Database:** MySQL
 - **Web Services:** ASMX (for client-side AJAX calls)
 - **Architecture:** Monolithic (currently) — planned upgrade to 3-tier

+---

 ## 📌 Author

-**Chandan** – Intern @ Vegam Solutions
-*Feel free to fork this repo or contribute improvements for the 3-tier version.*
+---

+## 🙋‍♂️ About Me

+I’m currently working as an **intern at Vegam Solutions**, where I’m gaining practical experience in full-stack development.
+This project was built to strengthen my understanding of scalable architecture, clean code practices, and integration of modern tools like **Knockout.js** with ASP.NET and WCF services.

+---